 Step 1: Remove Pumpkin Handles

 First, I removed the handles off my plastic pumpkins.
-Okay so I tried to get scissors into my pumpkins to cut the handles off and was struggling.
-I decided to use a pair of nail clippers and that worked flawlessly!
+I couldn’t find my scissors so I decided to use a pair of nail clippers and that worked flawlessly!

 Step 2: Fill Bottom Pumpkin with Concrete